4rg0n/songs-of-syx-mod-example/README.md

 You can enable **Debug Mode** and **Developer Mode** in the game launcher **settings**.
 You will get more detailed logs and in-game developer tools for testing.

-## Intellij IDEA

-There are three `.xml`files in the `.run/` folder:

-* `Main.run.xml` launches the game directly
-* `MainLaunchLauncher.run.xml` starts the game launcher
-* `DEBUG.run.xml` starts the game with debug capabilities

-You may want to edit the `WORKING_DIRECTORY` option to your local game installation path.
-It's default set to: `C:/Program Files (x86)/Steam/steamapps/common/Songs of Syx`.

-And your package name may also differ in the `PATTERN` option.
-It's default set to: `jake.example.*`

-They should be automatically available [in the IDE](https://www.jetbrains.com/help/idea/run-debug-configuration.html).
-You can also edit them there :)

 ## Eclipse